SuffolkLITLab/legal-tech-class/docs/practical-guide-docassemble/setup-server.md

 If you are not using docker persistant volumes, everything including and after the first reference to `volumes` can be removed.

-Different Operating Systems have different command lines for docker compose.
+Different operating systems have different command lines for docker compose.
 To check which you have, run `docker-compose --version` or `docker compose version`.
 Only one of those will be successful.
 Depending on whether you need the hyphen to run the service, you'll either run: